XronTrix10/Telegram-Leecher/README.md

 ## **🪲 Known Bugs**

+ - Direct Link not Working most of the time (Fixing Soon)
  - Only zip files splits correctly
  - Another file types can be corrupted if splitted
  - So ZipLeech totally works fine